Creede, Colorado: Geography

-Creede is located near the headwaters of the Rio Grande, which flows through the San Juan Mountains and the San Luis Valley on its way to New Mexico, Texas, and eventually into the Gulf of Mexico.
+Creede is located along Willow Creek, a tributary of the Rio Grande.
+The Rio Grande flows through the San Juan Mountains and San Luis Valley of Colorado before entering New Mexico.
+The Rio Grande forms the border between Texas and the Mexican states of Chihuahua, Coahuila, Nuevo León, and Tamaulipas before flowing into the Gulf of Mexico.

 The river has played a critical role in the development of farming and ranching in the Valley.
 The Rio Grande and its tributary trout streams provide excellent opportunities for fly fishermen and its unspoiled headwaters in the Weminuche Wilderness are a favorite for hikers.

 At the 2020 United States census, the town had a total area of 2.460 km2, all of it land.